atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “I’ll fix to-morrow the day of your departure, and write in the mean time to all my friends in London in your favour.
 I'll have you make a handsome figure, and partake of every diversion of that capital.”  -

-I was enchanted to have so fair an pccasion of removing from Elverton-castle, which my unhappy passion for the countess, made every day more disagreeable to me.
+I was enchanted to have so fair an occasion of removing from Elverton-castle, which my unhappy passion for the countess, made every day more disagreeable to me.
 Far from feeling a pain at the thought of being deprived of her sight, I rejoiced as the slave, who unexpectedly recovers his liberty.
-The part I was to perform upon the state of the polite world, flattered my pride;
-I was impatient to begin it, and that impatience sided for me against the charms of the countess, and the seductions of love.
+The part I was to perform upon the state of the polite world, flattered my pride; I was impatient to begin it, and that impatience sided for me  against the charms of the countess, and the seductions of love.
 Passions, dear Francis, cannot be conquered but by passions; let moralists boast the power of reason; is a weak enemy against our sensibility.
 Without the help of pride, I would have had neither the inclination nor the courage to refuse the temptations of desire, and leave the countess.
 I had promised to revenge her of 'squire Benson, formed my plan with my lord, and taken the execution upon me.
 The sudden journey of that gentleman into Northamptonshire, from whence he was not yet returned, had delayed his punishment; I was extremely vexed not to be able to inflict it before my setting out for London; but as he was fated to receive the reward due to his malice, his unpropitious star threw him into my way, when I had lost every hope of seeing him.

 As I was going to the garden, a trusty servant, one of the executors of my plan of revenge, told me that 'squire Benson's huntsman had just alighted, from whom he learned that his master was arrived, and intended spend the evening with my lord.
 I immediately gave the necessary orders, and after having feigned an head ach, and retired to my room, stole away with my associates to a private place of the park, through which the 'squire was to pass in his way to the castle.
 We were masked, and in a dress to defy the eyes of the 'squire and his attendants.
 Hardly half an hour had elapsed, when we saw Benson in his chaise followed by two servants on horseback.
 I stopped the postilion, and obliged him to dismount, while two of my companions secured the Servants, and a third held a pistol to the 'squire’s breast.